rithikha.com

 I’m the Founder and Principal of V6A Labs, an applied R&D studio that researches, prototypes and builds civic infrastructure, leveraging local-first and distributed systems + thinking to create adaptive solutions for an increasingly complex world.

-I’ve worked with and been supported by startups, foundations and organizations, such as the Ethereum Foundation, Climate-KIC, and 221A, among others, to strategize and drive business development, support product engineering, conduct research, employ strategic foresight, and implement programs; all with the common goal to better operate within complexity and understand how technology can be leveraged in service of people to create fairer, more sustainable systems.
+I’ve worked with and been supported by startups, foundations and organizations, such as the Ethereum Foundation, Climate-KIC, and 221A, among others, to strategize and drive business development, support product/project development, synthesize narratives and conduct research; all with the common goal of better operating within complexity and understanding how technology can be leveraged in service of people to create fairer, more sustainable systems.

-Previously I worked in geospatial data analysis, public policy+community organizing, and journalism.
+Previously I worked in geospatial data analysis applied to disaster resilience, public policy+community organizing, and journalism.

 My undergrad was in ecology and computer science at the University of British Columbia, where I spent much of my time making maps, writing code, and bushwhacking in forests.
 During my M.Sc in City and Regional Planning at the Edward J. Bloustein School of Planning and Public Policy I spent a lot of time alternating between a bird’s-eye and worm’s-eye view of the world; it was during this time that I developed a better understanding of how it’s currently designed and also began scheming on how we can re-design it better.